 Komiguéa has a primary school, a secondary school serving the surrounding area, and access to electricity.
-However other infrastructure such as municipal water, health centers, and financial institutions are lacking.
+However other infrastructures such as municipal water, health centers, and financial institutions are lacking.

-While many students do attend primary school, far fewer enter and complete secondary school because of lack of financial resources and administrative documents (namely birth certificates), and failure to perform well enough on the periodic entrance tests.
-Girls are particularly vulnerable to dropping out of school early because domestic obligations lead to them perform worse on tests, and because families tend to prioritize limited resources on boys’ education.
+While many students do attend primary school, far fewer enter and complete secondary school because of a lack of financial resources and administrative documents (namely birth certificates), and failure to perform well enough on the periodic entrance tests.
+Girls are particularly vulnerable to dropping out of school early because domestic obligations lead to them performing worse on tests, and because families tend to prioritize limited resources for boys’ education.

 Poverty and malnutrition are on the rise in the Komiguéa compared to previous decades due to drops in soil fertility, leading to falling agricultural productivity and reduced family income.
 Many families are forced to sell their land assets and venture further to find fertile land.
 Growing poverty and stagnating education combine with an exploding youth demographic, resulting in increases in challenges like youth unemployment and undesired pregnancies (leading to more girls leaving school).